Hurricane Season 2022: The Power of Near Real-Time Flood Observation Data

 The raw data is then converted into actionable flood insights within just 24 hours.
 And while SAR earth observation data is ICEYE's competitive advantage, the firm's team of data scientists enriches its SAR data using a variety of other sources.
 "We use ground data from third parties, including river gauges, open-source imagery, hydrological data, building footprints and digital terrain data, which is globally available," said Nate.
 "All that comes together to produce the output."

-Before and after visuals capturing the flood extent and depth in Richmond and Windsor, Australia, as parts of the Greater Sydney area received about eight months of rain in four days.
+Before and after visuals capturing the flood extent and depth in Richmond and Windsor, Australia, as parts of the Greater Sydney area received about eight months of rain in four days in early 2022.

 Observing wetter storms FROM SPACE

-Nate offered an example of how different data sources came together during last year's floods in New Jersey following Hurricane Ida.
+Nate offered an example of how different data sources came together during the 2021 floods in New Jersey following Hurricane Ida.
 Ida was a large, slow-moving storm that spanned nine states, with over half of the insured losses occurring as a result of flooding from the remnants of the storm system.

 A collection of flood visualizations created by ICEYE.